-The following are the usual sanctions that may be imposed upon students or organizations singly or in combination:
+The following are the usual sanctions24 that may be imposed upon students or organizations singly or in combination25:

 - Warning: A formal statement that the conduct was unacceptable and a warning that further violation of any University of Saint Joseph policy, procedure, or directive will result in more severe sanctions/responsive actions. - Required Counseling: A mandate to meet with and engage in either University of Saint Joseph-sponsored or external counseling to better comprehend the misconduct and its effects. - Probation: A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any institutional policy, procedure, or directive within a specified period of time.
 Terms of the probation will be articulated and may include denial of specified social privileges, exclusion from co-curricular activities, exclusion from designated areas of campus, no-contact orders, and/or other measures deemed appropriate. - Suspension: Termination of student status for a definite period of time not to exceed two years and/or until specific criteria are met.
-Students who return from suspension are automatically placed on probation through the remainder of their tenure as a student at University of Saint Joseph.
+Students who return from suspension are automatically placed on probation through the remainder of their tenure as a student at University of Saint Joseph. - Expulsion: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend University of Saint Joseph-sponsored events.
+This sanction will be noted permanently as a Conduct Expulsion on the student's official transcript. - Withholding Diploma: The University of Saint Joseph may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has an allegation pending or as a sanction if the student is found responsible for an alleged violation. - Revocation of Degree: The University of Saint Joseph reserves the right to revoke a degree previously awarded from the University of Saint Joseph for fraud, misrepresentation, and/or other violation of University of Saint Joseph policies, procedures, or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation.

-&lt;sup>24 University of Saint Joseph policies on transcript notation will apply to these proceedings.
+24 University of Saint Joseph policies on transcript notation will apply to these proceedings.

-&lt;sup>25 Subject to University of Saint Joseph's Organizational Code of Conduct.
+25 Subject to University of Saint Joseph's Organizational Code of Conduct.